Baglyas/flutter-wave-function-collapse/README.md

 This implementation aims to explore **procedural generation principles**, improving **level design automation** while maintaining logical map structures.

 The goal is to generate **high-quality maps where paths, roads, and key elements connect properly**, ensuring a playable environment.

----

-Would you like me to add sections for installation, usage, or a roadmap? 🚀